 - Performance and Measurement – You’ve deployed a CRM to meet business objectives, so make sure you set your KPIs (Key Performance Indicators) for your deployment project and your ongoing system use upfront.
 Jason Gerard – Executive Director from JPMorganChase, stated that they should be your guide throughout the project.
 If you’re not measuring and monitoring your results, you don’t know how successful your implementation has been.
 In addition, your employees will want to how they’ll be measured and what they need to report on.
 Clearly defined goals will go a long way towards reaching success.

-- Communication – The business should think about how it’s going to communicate its objectives, KPIs, plans and progress internally to its stakeholders, and how regular that communication will be.
+- Communication – The business should think about how it’s going to communicate its objectives.
+KPIs, plans and progress to its stakeholders, and how regular that communication will be.
 Your staff will need to understand why and how the solution will affect their work – what is the benefit to them and the business.
 Make sure the message is delivered consistently throughout the implementation process.
 Also, if any changes or upgrades are to take place, take these as opportunities to re-communicate your key messages.

-- Training – Training is so important is should not be seen as a one-off event.
+- Training – Training is so important it should not be seen as a one-off event.
 Training should be provided both by job role and by process, and while an early sample can be useful, most training should be conducted as close to go-live as possible.
 Your employees will need to understand how to use the solution, and how not to use it.
 Even after the solution is well embedded, scheduled refresher or extension sessions are recommended.

 I hope I’ve given you some ideas on how to improve your user adoption and get more value out of your CRM.